Tutorial

 Mobile-First and Responsiveness

 More users are browsing on mobile devices, so mobile-first design is essential.
 A responsive site adjusts layout, images, and CTAs for different screens, directly impacting user comfort and conversion.
-Learn more about practical responsiveness in “Responsive Website Design - What Does It Mean in Practice?”.
+Learn more in "Responsive Website Design - What Does It Mean in Practice?".

 Website Technology - CMS, WordPress, or Custom Solution